yourowngateway/qpayee-frontend/components/static-pages/tos.md

 ## 9. Fees

-(a) **Fees to Open Collective.** Open Collective is a 0 Fees platform, it relies on Tips.
+(a) **Fees to Open Collective.** QPayee is a 0 Fees platform, it relies on Tips.
 We offer donors to give a tip to our platform so the whole donation amount goes to the collective.

 (b) **Fees to Host.** The Host may retain a percentage of all contributions (the "**Host Fee**").
 Hosts must disclose this fee to the Collective Administrator and the Financial Contributors on the Collective page.